infinityworks/Policies/ISO-9001/CommunicationsPolicy/readme.md

 Slack is used by all staff to communicate asynchronously but in a more immediate manner than email.
 Public and private channels exist and users are able to construct direct messages to each other or in groups of fewer than 8.
 Images can be uploaded and are retained for 2 years, and a subset of users have administrative privileges over the system.

 Overarching monitoring of Slack communications, including access to audit trails, is governed via Slack Workspace Administration under the remit of IT Systems.

+#### Teams

+Teams is Accenture equivalent of Slack for internal communication between employees.
+This tooling ultimately falls within scope of Accenture policy, administration and monitoring whilst standard IW codes of conduct and acceptable behavior policies still apply during integration and the guidelines for usage are equivalent to those for Slack.